Watch the video

 Ok, so far in this search engine optimization tutorial for beginners, we haven’t covered anything too technical.

-Now I am going to show you some important concepts that you need to know, but these concepts are a little more technical.
+Now I am going to show you some important concepts that you need to know in this post search engine optimization tutorial for beginners, but these concepts are a little more technical.

 I am going to start with the easy ones in this search engine optimization tutorial for beginners.